healthysustainablecities/global-indicators/validation/readme.md

        percent of Official Point:  26.504394861392832

      Nearest distance histogram: belfast_nearest_distance.png

+     Some noted problems:

+       Mismatched definitions (restaurants included or not?)
+       Official points as POLYGONS (of city block size) - confirming with collaborators Unmatched crs between what's in the official dataset and the one used for OSM

 2. Sao Paulo

-     number of OSM points:  126633
+     number of OSM points:  2132

      number of Official points:  939